Salomonik/Code-Institute-Project-2/README.md

   - [https://ui.dev/amiresponsive](https://ui.dev/amiresponsive?url=https://salomonik.github.io/Code-Institute-Project-2/index.html)

 ## Bug Tracking and Fixes
+ **Scroll Bar Issue**: Scroll bars were appearing on mobile screens for `about.html` and `form.html`.
-- **About.html and form.html scroll bar**: Scroll bar was seen during tests in mobile screens which looked odd.
-Fixed by styling css to remove any scrolling on pages.
+  - **Fix**: Adjusted CSS to remove unnecessary scrolling on these pages.
-- **Leaderboard Overflow**: The leaderboard would overflow without scrolling on small screens.
-Fixed by css styling and adding max 10 records in leaderboard for consistency purpose.
+- **Leaderboard Overflow**: The leaderboard was overflowing on small screens.
+  - **Fix**: Limited the number of records displayed and adjusted CSS for better handling of overflow.

 ## Technologies Used